umr4nlp/umr-guidelines/guidelines.md

 <!-- should annotate coreference for nominals? if so we need to annotate "the american businessman"-->

-For this sentence, the temporal relations represent the fact that the *conviction* event and the *sentence* event both happened *last week*.
-The modal dependencies indicate that from the author's perspective, the *conviction* event and the *sentence* event definitely happened.
+For this sentence, the temporal relations represent the fact that the *conviction* event and the *sentence* event both happened *last week*, and that the *sentence* event happened after the *conviction*.
+The modal dependencies indicate that from the author's perspective, the *conviction* event and the
+*sentence* event definitely happened.

 <span id="1 (3)" label="1 (3)">\[1 (3)\]</span>